 I’ve worked at making things for about 50 years.
 I work in order to find an answer or two to my questions, and it’s a joy when something appears within my work that leads me to think that I’ve asked the right question.

-I’ll never know all the answers, but the explorations that have risen over the years do help me to understand some things: I’ve learned that creation arises from destruction.
-Seen in terms of my materials, I can cut, melt, burn, tear and then sew, mend, color, and something new happens.
+I’ll never know all the answers, but the explorations that have arisen over the years do help me understand some things: I’ve learned that creation arises from destruction.
+Seen in terms of my materials, I cut, melt, burn, tear and then paint, sew, mend, and something new happens.
 That’s basic, but it’s also universal as I look at the world around me, the tide hauling detritus out to sea, transforming it and sending it back to the land.
 I see relationships broken and mended; illness and accidents healed; people finding strength to battle tyrants.

-I love music for both its abstract nature alone, and when it is set to a text; a symphony or a song.
+I love music for its abstract nature as well as when it is set to a text; a symphony or a song.
 In art, I love to work both in recognizable imagery as well as non-representational, abstract art.
 The secret, for me, is that all my work is inspired by nature: close, far, messy, perfect, mundane and awesome.
 I’m in love with the details, the square inches of light, dark, bright, transiting across the art on the wall or the ground beneath my feet.
 When I observe someone looking at my work, I know that they’ve ‘got it’ when they are pulled into the work to see its details and then back up once again to see the big picture.
 That movement echoes what I think of as my dance as I compose the work.
-Seeing this interaction truly makes me happy.

 Making The Work